Penguins notebook: Hainsey, Guentzel return vs. Rangers

 The test of time will determine how much better the Penguins are with Guentzel, Crosby and Sheary playing together.
 One thing is for sure — they're more fun with the trio intact.

-“When you have the puck and you're creating opportunities, when you're staying out of your D zone, that makes the game a lot more fun,” Sheary said.
+“When you have the puck and you're creating opportunities, when you're staying out of your ‘D' zone, that makes the game a lot more fun,” Sheary said.
 “Most of the time we were playing together, I think that was the case.”

 The road to recovery